studyathome-internationally/hub/docs/general/enroll.md

 <Disclaimer title="Privacy Disclaimer" open>

 **StudyATHome Internationally**
-Your **application data** is processed by the StudyATHome team (studyathome@technikum-wien.at) and must be approved by the home university.
-It will be forwarded to the International Office of the host university, by e-mail.
+Your **application data** is processed by the StudyATHome team (studyathome@technikum-wien.at), by the coordinators of the home university and the cooridnators of the host university.
+The data will be transmitted by e-mail.

 The data you provide will only be used to assist the application and grade recognition process.
 The data will not be passed on to third parties.